 Best PDF editors for Linux for editing the content of the PDF files

 Just to be clear, I’ve tested this on Pop OS 20.04 but you can easily try them on other Linux distributions as well.

 - Supports creating PDF files

 LibreOffice draw provides a handy way of editing a PDF file.
-If your requirements are very limited and mostly text editing in a PDF document, Draw will serve your purpose.
-It is not a full-fledged PDF editor and comes with some limitations, such as not being able to edit a scanned PDF document.
+If your requirements are limited and mostly text editing in a PDF document, Draw will serve your purpose.
+It may not be a full-fledged PDF editor and comes with some limitations but it’s worth trying out.

 Okular is a popular free and open source document viewer developed by KDE which includes basic PDF editing features.

 Once you open a PDF file in Okular, you can copy a part of the text to the clipboard by selecting it, or save it as an image.